Plants for acid soils with bursts of yellow

 6 - Corylopsis pauciflora

-1 - Abies koreana ‘Silberlocke’ is a small evergreen tree which has dark needle-leaves curved upwards to show the white undersides.
-Large purple-brown cones are borne in spring.
+1 - Abies koreana ‘Silberlocke’ is a small evergreen tree with dark needle-like leaves, which curve upwards to show the white undersides.
+Large purple-brown cones are produced in spring.

-2 - Hamamelis x intermedia ‘Arnold Promise’ is a large spreading shrub of open habit.
-It has green leaves which turn red and yellow in autumn, and fragrant, bright yellow flower tassels on bare stems in late winter.
+2 - Hamamelis x intermedia ‘Arnold Promise’ is a large, spreading, open shrub.
+The green leaves turn red and yellow in autumn, and fragrant, bright yellow flower tassels festoon the bare stems in late winter.

-3 - Epimedium x warleyense forms a spreading evergreen mound of divided leaves, held on thin wiry stems.
+3 - Epimedium x warleyense is a hardy perennial forming a spreading evergreen mound of divided leaves, held on thin wiry stems.
 These often have strong red tints, especially when young.
-It bears sprays of coppery-red and yellow flowers in spring.
+It bears sprays of coppery red and yellow flowers in spring.

-6 - Corylopsis pauciflora is a deciduous shrub with green leaves tinged red when young.
-It has fragrant, pale yellow, bell-shaped flowers, opening before the leaves in spring.
+6 - Corylopsis pauciflora is a deciduous shrub with green leaves that are tinged red when young.
+It has fragrant, pale yellow, bell-shaped flowers, which open before the leaves in spring.

 About acidic or ericaceous soil

 Acidic soils can be found all over the country in pockets, but are more generally found in south-western England, Wales and Scotland.
 The low pH is caused by the underlying bedrock.
-It is easy to check your soil's pH using a kit bought from a garden centre but can often be judged by the plants which already thrive in the soil near you.
+It is easy to check your soil’s pH using a kit bought from a garden centre, but you can often get a good indication from the plants which already thrive in the soil near you.

 The challenge of growing on acidic soils

-Strongly acidic soil can make it hard for some mineral nutrients to be taken up by plant roots – meaning they can’t grow and develop well.
-However if your plants have adapted to naturally thrive in those conditions, they will grow much better.
+Strongly acidic soil can make it hard for some mineral nutrients to be taken up by plant roots, meaning the plants don’t grow and develop well.
+However, if your plants have adapted to naturally thrive in those conditions, they will grow much better.

 Why choose a sustainable planting combination